Disney Davy Crockett Ranch: Cabins

 The cabins are for self-catering stays and each cabin has private parking and a barbecue area.

-1 Bedroom Cabins - a lounge with a convertible sofa, a separate bedroom with one double bed and a set of bunk beds (the bunk beds are not suitable for persons more than 70kg (approx. 11 stone).
+1 Bedroom Cabins - a lounge with a convertible sofa, a separate bedroom with one double bed and a set of bunk beds (the bunk beds are not suitable for persons more than 70 kg (approx. 11 stone).
 The upper bed is not suitable for children under 6 years).
 All cabins have a bathroom with a bath with a shower head, self-catering facilities, telephone, television with international channels and radio.
 Kitchen: refrigerator, microwave, hob, crockery and utensils, kettle, dishwasher and washing up kit.
 The beds are already made on your arrival, towels are provided.

-2 Bedroom Cabins - a lounge with a convertible sofa, one bedroom with a double bed and one bedroom with bunk beds (the bunk beds are not suitable for persons more than 70kg (approx. 11 stone).
+2 Bedroom Cabins - a lounge with a convertible sofa, one bedroom with a double bed and one bedroom with bunk beds (the bunk beds are not suitable for persons more than 70 kg (approx. 11 stone).
 The upper bed is not suitable for children under 6 years).
 All cabins have a bathroom with a bath with a shower head, self-catering facilities, telephone, television with international channels and radio.
 Kitchen: refrigerator, microwave, hob, crockery and utensils, kettle, dishwasher and washing up kit.
 The beds are already made on your arrival, towels are provided.